 Before Baking

-Once you've mixed all of your ingredients together well.
+Once you’ve mixed all of your ingredients together well.
 I add my ingredients to my stand mixer and beat it with the paddle attachment for 3-5 minutes and perfection!
 Pictured above is the texture you are looking for before baking.
 A really wet pone mixture will cause the cassava to become gummy.
 I do not add milk, or any liquids to my pone, except when I am using dried coconut flakes.
-When I am using coconut flakes I add about ¼ cup of coconut milk to this recipe.
+When I am using coconut flakes I add about 1/4 cup of coconut milk to this recipe.

 After Baking

-I bake my cassava pone with the rack slightly above middle, to allow the top of the pone to be more evenly browned.
-Since cassava tends to be a bit sticky when baking the toothpick test isn't really reliable for confirming if the pone is ready.
 Bake your cassava pone for at least one hour and until it is golden brown in color.
 Be warned that the pone may not be evenly brown at the top.
 Another good indication that the pone is ready, is if after baking for an hour, it starts to pull away from the sides of the pan.

-Allow the pone to cool completely before slicing into squares.
-I'm an edge lover, as are most people and I once made pone in this mini loaf sheet pan and it was heaven.
+Allow the pone to cool completely before slicing it into squares.
+I’m an edge lover, as are most people and I once made pone in this mini loaf sheet pan and it was heaven.
 Every piece was an edge piece!

 Cassava Pone